+Most women are capable of giving birth naturally.
+However, sometimes, vaginal birth is considered not possible and unsafe.
 When deciding on the type of birth you’d like to have, it’s important to check if there are any reasons why you may not be able to have a natural labour and childbirth.
 Some pre-existing medical or obstetric conditions make vaginal birth risky.

 Another important factor to consider when you make your decision is your tolerance to pain.
 Aim to choose the most secure and comfortable option for you and your baby.